When to fly

 Getting around Hamburg

-From Hamburg’s airport you can hop on the S-Bahn (local train) to Central Station (Hauptbahnhof), which runs every ten minutes.
+Hamburg Airport (HAM) is situated 5 miles (8km) from Hamburg.
+To get to the city from the airport you can hop on the S-Bahn (local train) to Central Station (Hauptbahnhof), which runs every ten minutes.
 Hamburg Bus Lines take visitors downtown and to the suburbs.
 A taxi will take around 30 minutes to get you downtown.
 Trains, subways, harbour ferries and buses can take you around central Hamburg easily.

-To get around downtown, take the U-Bahn (subway).
+To get around, take the U-Bahn (subway).
 Take the S-Bahn (trains) to get out to the suburbs.
 The two services are connected.
 Buy bus tickets at Automats and railway ticket counters, and you’ll get a great view of the city in return.
 For unlimited travel, as well as discounted admission to Hamburg attractions, purchase a Hamburg Card.

 It’s fairly easy to drive in Hamburg, but rush hour can slow your travel and parking is expensive.
 Taxis can be found almost anywhere.